Skip to main content

 SRTR square logo

-UF Health is the national leader for liver, kidney, and lung transplantation, based on data published by the Scientific Registry of Transplant Recipients.
+UF Health is a national leader for liver, kidney, and lung transplantation, based on data published by the Scientific Registry of Transplant Recipients.

 UF Health – a leader in organ transplantation

 • Liver transplant outcomes: We are the No. 1 liver transplant program in the country.
-Not only do we transplant patients with liver disease faster but also maintain the best one-year transplant patient survival rate of 99.03%, compared to the national average of 93.71%.
+Our program ranks first in one-year patient survival rate (99.6%) and survival on the waiting list.

-• Kidney transplant outcomes: We are the No. 2 kidney transplant program in the country and the best kidney transplant program in the Southeast.
-Our program outshines the national average for one-year graft survival and transplant patient survival rates, while getting patients transplanted faster.
+• Kidney transplant outcomes: We are a top 5 kidney transplant program in the Southeast.
+Our program ranks third in the region for one-year patient survival.

 Multi-organ transplants